nedaszilinskas/Odoo-CMS-Embed-HTML-Building-Block/README.md

 Odoo-CMS-Embed-HTML-Building-Block
 ==================================

-This module appends the Odoo website builder building blocks collection with one more - HTML embedding building block.
+This module appends the Odoo v8 website builder building blocks collection with one more - HTML embedding building block for easy HTML embeding into website.

 ## Deploying